jasmcaus/fuels-ts/apps/docs/src/guide/testing/index.md

 If you want _all_ your tests to run with the same config, consider specifying the `DEFAULT_FUEL_CORE_ARGS` environment variable.

-_Note: these args will be overriden in a test if `nodeOptions.args` is provided._
+_Note: these args will be overridden in a test if `nodeOptions.args` is provided._

 <<< @/../../../packages/contract/src/test-utils/test-node-launcher.test.ts#custom-fuel-core-args{ts:line-numbers}